Manuel A. Roxas High School

 Manuel A. Roxas High School is a public high school in Paco, Manila, Philippines.
-It is one of the six schools in Manila to provide the Special Science course for selected students.
+It is one of the six schools in Manila to provide the Special Science course (STE) for selected students.

 The first building of Roxas High School was situated in Quezon Boulevard near Feati University.
 It was established in 1948 and is the first high school to be named after a former president, Manuel Acuña Roxas.

-Special Science
+Special Science (STE)

 The establishment of the Special Science curriculum was spearheaded by the Department of Science and Technology- Science Education Institute in the 1980s.
 For the moment, support form DOST has been withdrawn and Special Science classes are maintained by the Division of City Schools in the implementing schools namely Manuel A. Roxas High School, Ramon Magsaysay High School, Victorino Mapa High School, Cayetano Arellano High School and Manuel Araullo High School, with the exception of Manila Science High School which is a recognized science high school.